cakephp/docs/en/core-libraries/events.rst

         }
     }

-This may not be the cleanest way to do it, so you can come up with you own ways for attaching listener to an object's event manager.
+This may not be the cleanest way to do it, so you can come up with your own ways for attaching listeners to an object's event manager.
 This simple way of defining them using the `Configure` class is intended for didactic purposes only.
-This little example allows us to show case what type of callbacks can be attached to the manager.
+This little example allows us to showcase what type of callbacks can be attached to the manager.
 As you may already have figured out, the `attach` method takes any valid  PHP `callback` type, this is a string representing a static function call, an array having a class instance and a method, an anonymous function if you use